Tanzania

 |

-Each ton of charcoal produced and consumed in Tanzania using traditional methods generates nine tons of CO2 emissions; there is less emission if IBEK is used.
-The chimney plays an important role in reducing air pollution by filtering the smoke.
-The improved earth mound kiln reduces the emission of harmful volatile substances into the atmosphere up to about 75 % (Bill, 1981). http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1023.982&rep=rep1&type=pdf
+Each ton of charcoal produced and consumed in Tanzania using traditional methods generates nine tons of CO2 emissions; IBEK reduces emissions considerably.
+The IBEK is designed such that the chimney plays an important role in reducing air pollution by serving as a smoke filter.
+It works well, reducing the emission of harmful volatile substances into the atmosphere by as much as 75%.

 |